-We compiled a list of 72 that meet our selection criteria.
+We compiled a list of 72 photo contests that meet our selection criteria.
 We only selected contests with a call for entries, contest rules, and a jury.
-Most of them are French contests.
+Most of them are French photography contests.
 90% of the contests we selected are free, with no entry fee.

 What advice would you give a photographer thinking of entering a contest?

-No, most of the times these contests are open to everyone.
+No, most of the time these photography contests are open to everyone.
 A self-taught sophisticated amateur sometimes starts out this way.
 And it’s not a question of age, either.
 Some people only come into their own with their work much later.
-However, our book isn’t about amateur contests, only professional ones.
+However, our book isn’t about amateur photography competitions, only professional ones.

-Is there any one contest you recommend in particular?
+Is there any one photo contest you recommend in particular?

 What are some other advantages?

 Photo Contests can help you make real connections.
 Even photographers who didn’t win sometimes get contacted by people wanting to commission a work from them.
 Or maybe their work made a lasting impression on jury members, and so they get invited to art openings, lectures, and so on.

 A photography competition is a way to stay in the world of photography and to generate new ideas inspired by the new connections you make.

 By Coline Olsina and Jean-Baptiste Gauvin